-- 2 If you select SMALL for the front speakers the subwoofer will automatically be fixed to YES.
+2 If you select SMALL for the front speakers the subwoofer will automatically be fixed to YES.
 Also, the center and surround speakers can't be set to LARGE if the front speakers are set to SMALL.
-In this case, all bass frequencies are sent to the subwoofer. - 3 If you selected Speaker B or Front Bi-Amp (in Surround back speaker setting on page 40) you can't adjust the surround back settings. - ullet If the surround speakers are set to $oldsymbol{NO}$, the surround back speakers will automatically be set to $oldsymbol{NO}$. - If you select one surround back speaker only, make sure that speaker is hooked up to the left surround back terminal.
+In this case, all bass frequencies are sent to the subwoofer.

+3 • If you selected Speaker B or Front Bi-Amp (in Surround back speaker setting on page 39) you can't adjust the surround back settings.

+• If the surround speakers are set to NO, the surround back speakers will automatically be set to NO.

+• If you select one surround back speaker only, make sure that speaker is hooked up to the left surround back terminal.

 - Subwoofer LFE signals and bass frequencies of channels set to SMALL are output from the subwoofer when YES is selected.
 Choose the PLUS setting if you want the subwoofer to output bass sound continuously or you want deeper bass (the bass frequencies that would normally come out the front and center speakers are also routed to the subwoofer).
-If you did not connect a subwoofer choose NO (the bass frequencies are output from other speakers). - 3 Select 'X. OVER' and set the crossover frequency.2 Frequencies below this point will be sent to the subwoofer (or LARGE speakers). - 4 When you're finished, press RETURN.
-You will return to the Manual SP Setup menu.
+If you did not connect a subwoofer choose NO (the bass frequencies are output from other speakers). - 3 Select 'X. OVER' and set the crossover frequency.
+Frequencies below this point will be sent to the subwoofer (or LARGE speakers). - 4 When you're finished, press RETURN.